kiwi0fruit/misc/pdf_and_word_killer.md

 * [nbviewer](https://github.com/jupyter/nbviewer/issues/778) is almost ideal at server side actually,
 * [markdown preview plus](https://github.com/atom-community/markdown-preview-plus) and [pandoctools](https://github.com/kiwi0fruit/pandoctools/issues/14) are good for writing in Atom and exporting to ipynb (but still not ideal).
 * [plot.ly json chart schema](https://help.plot.ly/json-chart-schema/) can be used for interactive graphics with plot.ly js plugin.
+Or may be [plotlyhtmlexporter](https://github.com/plotly/plotlyhtmlexporter) approach is better than json + js nbviewer plugin (but I still prefer separarion of content and representation so the latter is better).

 But is's still a lot of work to do.